The Show (2020 film): Production

 In December 2018, it was announced in Deadline that production of the film was underway in Northampton, with Mitch Jenkins directing from a screenplay by Alan Moore.
 Jim Mooney, Mike Elliot and Tom Brown served as producers on the film with finance from the British Film Institute and LipSync and with Protagonist Pictures serving as the worldwide sales agent.

 Moore was quoted in the article, saying: “With The Show, I wanted to apply the storytelling ability accumulated during the rest of my varied career to the medium of film.”

 Release

 The Show was an official selection for SXSW 2020.
-Following SXSW's cancellation due to the COVID-19 pandemic film had a world premiere at Sitges Film Festival on 12 October 2020.
+Following SXSW's cancellation due to the COVID-19 pandemic the film had a world premiere at Sitges Film Festival on 12 October 2020.
 It had its premiere in the United Kingdom on 27 August 2021 at London FrightFest Film Festival and was released in the United States on 26 August 2021 by Shout!
 Factory and Fathom Events.